machal/cssmine-content/content/font-face-non-technical.md

 technicians and offer their own licensing of great and well-known fonts.
 Sure, they will charge you for their services, but you will avoid a lot of problems.

-Visiting typographers' websites directly is not a bad idea either.
+Visiting typographers’ websites directly is not a bad idea either.
 Even here, in the Czech Republic, we have several good typographers.
 For example, Tomas Brousil ([suitcasetype.com](http://suitcasetype.com)) and Frantisek Storm ([stormtype.com](http://stormtype.com)).